-Place: Ahmedabad Date: 27 May 2022 Umesh Ved Umesh Ved & Associates Company Secretaries FCS No.: 4411 C.P.
-No.: 2924 UDIN: F004411D000412236
+Place: Ahmedabad Date: 25 May 2023 Umesh Ved Umesh Ved & Associates Company Secretaries FCS No.: 4411 C.P.
+No.: 2924 UDIN: F004411E000378367 Peer Review No. 766/2020

-Corporate Governance Compliance Certificate
+CORPORATE GOVERNANCE COMPLIANCE CERTIFICATE

-To The Members, Nila Infrastructures Limited,
+To The Members, Nila Infrastructures Limited, 1st Floor, Sambhaav House, Opp.
+Chief Justice's Bungalow, Bodakdev, Ahmedabad -380015

-In accordance with Chapter IV of Securities Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations, 2015, we have examined all relevant records of the Nila Infrastructures Limited relating to its compliance of condition of Corporate Governance as stipulated in said Listing Regulations for the financial year ended March 31, 2022.
+In accordance with Chapter IV of Securities Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations, 2015, we have examined all relevant records of the Nila Infrastructures Limited relating to its compliance of condition of Corporate Governance as stipulated in said Listing Regulations for the financial year ended 31 March 2023.

 It is responsibility of the Company to prepare and maintain the relevant necessary record under the SEBI guidelines, Listing Agreement and other application Laws.
 Our responsibility is to carry out an examination on the basis of our professional judgment so as to award a reasonable assurance of the correctness and completeness of the records for the purpose of this certificate.

-We have obtained all the information and explanation, which to the best of our knowledge and belief were necessary for the purpose of this certificate and have been provided with such records documents certificates etc as had been required by us.
-We certify that from the records produced and the explanation given to us by the Company for the purpose of this certificate and to the best of our information, the Company has complied with all the mandatory requirement of the Chapter IV of Securities Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations, 2015.
+We have obtained all the information and explanation, which to the best of our knowledge and belief were necessary for the purpose of this certificate and have been provided with such records document's certificates etc. as had been required by us.

+We certify that from the records produced and the explanation given to us by the Company for the purpose of this certificate and to the best of our information, the Company has complied with all the mandatory requirement of the Chapter IV of Securities Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations, 2015 subject to our observations made in Secretarial Audit Report dated 25 May 2023.

+We state that such compliance is neither an assurance as to the future viability of the Company nor the efficiency or effectiveness with which the Management has conducted the affairs of the Company.
-Place: Ahmedabad Date: 27 May 2022 Umesh Ved

-Umesh Ved & Associates Company Secretaries FCS No.: 4411 C.P.
-No.: 2924 UDIN: F004411D000412533
+Place: Ahmedabad Date: 25 May 2023 Umesh Ved Umesh Ved & Associates Company Secretaries FCS No.: 4411 C.P.
+No.: 2924 UDIN: F004411E000378664